 Metallix received none of the royalties it had been entitled to receive.

 Partners Michael Saffer and Arla Cahill sued Alpha for restitution in a “lost profits” case, as well as the initial purchaser’s Rhode Island law firm, arguing that both had known about the royalty arrangement and re-sold the division without recognizing the royalty obligation to Metallix.
-In a case that required 54 days of depositions, eight different experts and numerous appeals to the Appellate Division, Mandelbaum Barrett represented Metallix against the multinational electronics giant.
-Ultimately, Mandelbaum Barrett was able to win for Metallix a settlement worth $3.3 million.
+In a case that required 54 days of depositions, eight different experts and numerous appeals to the Appellate Division, Mandelbaum Barrett PC represented Metallix against the multinational electronics giant.
+Ultimately, Mandelbaum Barrett PC was able to win for Metallix a settlement worth $3.3 million.